Test Complete

 You would express this as a GCS 12 = E3, V4, M5.

-• 3: The lowest possible GCS; this indicates a patient is wholly unresponsive.
+• 3: The lowest possible GCS, indicating the patient is wholly unresponsive.

-• 8: The point of intubation; any patient with an 8 or lower is strongly considered for intubation, as they are unlikely to maintain a patent airway.
+• 8: The threshold for intubation; patients with a GCS of 8 or lower are strongly considered for intubation, as they are unlikely to maintain a patent airway.

-• 15: The highest GCS score; a patient who opens their eyes spontaneously, is oriented and alert, and obeys commands has a GCS of 15.
+• 15: The highest GCS score, indicating the patient opens their eyes spontaneously, is oriented and alert, and obeys commands.

-A separate Pediatric Glasgow Coma Scale was created because young children can be harder to assess for verbal and motor function as they may not have the ability to answer your questions or follow instructions adequately.
+A separate Pediatric Glasgow Coma Scale was created because young children can be harder to assess for verbal and motor function as they may not be able to answer your questions or follow instructions adequately.

 GCS in Plain English: